-This issue is paramount because all of us are rational beings; thus, we are rationally aware of ourselves as well as the people and things around us.
-Because of this state of rational awareness, we must be able to make sense of everything that we are experiencing.
+This issue is paramount because we are all rational beings; thus, we are rationally aware of ourselves as well as the people and things around us.
+Because of this state of rational awareness, we must make sense of everything we are experiencing.
 If we do not, then we are alienated from ourselves and the world in which we live.

 I remember thinking extensively about human freedom during one period in my life.
 Do you know what I came up with?
 Simply this: human freedom is the capacity to choose in accordance with the dictates of reason.

 In other words, it is the capacity to choose what makes sense.

 Think about it: Is a person genuinely free if he or she chooses something that makes no sense?

 One might respond by saying, “Human freedom is the capacity to choose what we want.
 It has nothing to do with reason.”

 It is tempting to think this way, but consider this: some of my greatest regrets are because I wanted things at certain times – and thus chose them – but I realized too late that this was not an expression of freedom at all but, rather, an expression of bondage.